c6o/docs/content/concepts/applications.md

 ### Provisioner

-A Provisioner is an npm package used by the CodeZero platform to install, remove, and reconfigure applications.
+A Provisioner is an NPM package used by the CodeZero platform to install, remove, and reconfigure applications.
 In this regard, it is similar Helm.
 However, CodeZero provides several important features that improve on existing tools:

-1. User friendly UI: allow both technical and non-technical audiences to install and manage your applications with ease
+1. User-friendly UI: allow both technical and non-technical audiences to install and manage your applications with ease
-1. Not just a template: take control the provisioning processes using javascript/NodeJS.
+1. Not just a template: take control the provisioning processes using JavaScript/NodeJS.
-1. Powerfull API: the CodeZero provisioner API for powerful and flexible application management.
+1. Powerful API: the CodeZero provisioner API for powerful and flexible application management.

 Once a provisioner is created, it can be accessed by the CLI or from within the CodeZero desktop UI in order to create and manage the application.